stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Both the `pyenv` tool and the
 [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python from source code, rather than using the third-party standalone builds.
-If you use [mise](https://www.stuartellis.name/articles/mise-en-place/), you will need to [change the configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to compile Python from the official sources rather than downloading standalone builds.
+If you use [mise](https://www.stuartellis.name/articles/mise-en-place/) it downloads standalone builds by default, and you will need to [change the configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) if you want to compile Python from the official sources.

 ### Use the Most Recent Version of Python That You Can